-- 4.1.1 The principles for new development have been developed from the analysis of the study area, the policy framework, and the opportunities set out in Chapter 2, and are: - Redevelopment is focused on sites with the lowest quality existing buildings and principally in the ownership of GCH or the city council, to ensure development is deliverable. - New development is used to better define and enclose the central open space, giving the estate a strong and readily identifiable character. - Creating a high-quality civic space associated with the mixed-use development at the gateway to the site. - High quality mixed-use development is proposed.
-This should be located so that it is highly visible, so having a high impact in changing the image and identity of Podsmead and creating viable services.
-The mix of uses is not prescribed, but a proportion of the ground floor could include A1 shops.
-Other ground floor uses may include: - A2: professional services - A3: restaurants and cafes - A4: drinking establishments - A5: hot food takeaways - D1: non-residential institutions, such as a health centre or library - Mixed-use development may also include ancillary B1: Business. - Upper floors within any mixed-use development shall predominantly be residential - Densities should generally increase at key gateways. - 4.1.2 Where there is a demonstrable need for existing community facilities, they must be re-provided prior to their loss to provide continuity of provision.
+4.1.1 The principles for new development have been developed from the analysis of the study area, the policy framework, and the opportunities set out in Chapter 2, and are:

+- Redevelopment is focused on sites with the lowest quality existing buildings and principally in the ownership of GCH or the city council, to ensure development is deliverable. - Densities should generally increase at key gateways to the north and south (at the northern end of Matson Lane and off Winneycroft Lane to the south) and in the centre, so creating an urban form that is easy to understand, reinforces key nodes and facilitates travel by non-car modes. - The existing local centre could be redeveloped or refurbished, to provide a stronger heart to the community.
+Options for the creation of a new community hub to reinforce its role in the community and bring greater life to the centre should be investigated. - The mixed-use centre is intended to have nonresidential uses on the ground floor (e.g. shops) and mostly residential on upper floors.
+The uses within the mixed-use centre are not prescribed, but may include: - A2: professional services - A3: restaurants and cafés - A4: drinking establishments - A5: hot food takeaways

+- D1: non-residential institutions, such as a health centre or library

+• The mixed-use centre may also include ancillary B1: Business.

+4.1.2 Where there is a demonstrable need for existing community facilities, they must be re-provided prior to their loss to provide continuity of provision.
 This may include temporary community facilities prior to permanent facilities.
-Facilities will be located within the Podsmead community and not in Blackbridge Sports Hub.